kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

 ### Key Points

 - VSR is a document that draws a final conclusion by consolidating activity approval status, test results, RTM coverage, and unresolved deviations.
+The activities summarized by `vsr_item.activity_code` include DDS.
+System identification is managed as project context, and the VSR itself is excluded from detailed aggregation.
 - Normal closure is determined by considering approval of the selected activities, traceability, and deviation closure conditions together.
-- `validation_project.closure_type` distinguishes normal closure (NORMAL) from forced closure (FORCED). `closure_reason` is required for forced closure. `closure_requested_by` and `closure_requested_at` record the requester and request time, while `closed_at` records the final closure time.
-The closure requester references `app_user` through an FK.
+- `validation_project.closure_type` distinguishes normal closure (NORMAL) from forced closure (FORCED). `closure_reason` is required for forced closure, and `closure_requested_by` and `closure_requested_at` must match the signer and signing timestamp of the closure request signature. `closed_at` is the final closure timestamp, and the closure requester references `app_user` through an FK.
+- Record the closure request signature as `SUBMIT`, targeting `validation_project` and the corresponding `project_id`.
+Assign a `CLOSE-n` version to each request and distinguish the signature meaning as `PROJECT_CLOSE_NORMAL` or `PROJECT_CLOSE_FORCED`.
+At final closure, compare the signature for that version, the preserved input, and the current request values.
+If the request details have changed, a new request version and a new signature are required.
 - Fields such as `vsr_item.activity_code`, `doc_no`, and `deviation_info` are summary values.
 There are no direct FKs to `project_activity`, `rtm_assessment`, or `deviation`.

 ---